c3lang/c3-web/docs/implementation-details/specification.md

 * `Ty::is_substruct` — defined for struct; `true` if the struct has an `inline` member.
 * `Ty::params` — defined for function pointer types; a compile-time array of parameter descriptors (each with `.name` and `.type`).
 * `Ty::returns` — defined for function pointer types; the return type as a `typeid`.
+* `Ty::param_struct` - defined for function pointer types; a struct type whose members mirror the parameter list, or `void` if the function takes no parameters.
+See *Parameter structs*.
 * `Ty::cname` — the external (mangled) name of the type as a compile-time string; not defined for built-in types.
 * `Ty::from_ordinal(i)` — defined for enum and constdef; produces the value with the given ordinal.
 * `Ty::lookup_field(field, value)` — defined for enum; returns an optional containing the first value whose associated field equals `value`, or a fault if none matches.